What is a Progressive Web App? Complete Guide to PWAs

 Web App Manifest

-The web app manifest is a JSON file that tells the browser how the PWA should behave when installed on a user's device.
-It defines:
+The web app manifest is a JSON file that tells the browser how the PWA should look and act when installed.
+It sets:

 • App name and short name